 Things at work will feel like you can’t go on.
 Getting out of bed in the mornings seems unbearable.
+You’ll loathe Monday mornings.
 Your boss is driving you nuts.
+You suddenly hate your job more and more.
 The clients are driving you nuts.
 Your hours have become insane.
 You’re questioning every career decision you’ve ever made.
+You don’t have any sense of work life balance.
 You want to cry or pull your hair out.
 Or both.

-My best piece of advice for getting out of a career rut?
+My best piece of advice for feeling like you’re stuck in a career rut?
 Grant yourself the time and space to explore other options.
+Take it as an opportunity to learn.
 And I don’t mean using your lunch break to scan Indeed.com.
 But rather get out of your comfort zone and take time to really ask yourself what needs you have that aren’t being met.
 Research other industries.
 Research other careers where your skill set could be applicable.
 Read a lot.
 Books, articles.
 Watch TED Talks, listen to podcasts.
 Consider a solo trip to give yourself a new environment to consider your choices.
 Surround yourself with information and opportunity.

 And I thought I’d share the email I received and my response to the person who sent it to me as I think it is broadly relatable: